cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 ### 6.3 Gather and Scatter Authorized Keys

-Each of the nodes only has our laptop's ssh-key in its respective `authorized_keys`.
-We can use `cms` to gather all keys in our cluster and then distribute them so that each node can ssh into eachother.
+Each of the nodes only has our laptop's ssh-key in its respective `authorized_keys` file.
+We can use the `cms` command to gather all keys in our cluster and then distribute them so that each node can ssh into each other.

 We first create ssh-keys for all the nodes in our cluster.
-Notice how we are given the public key as a return value.

 ```bash
 (ENV3) you@yourlaptop $ cms host key create "red,red0[1-3]"